eclipse-edc/docs/developer/wip/for-contributors/data-plane/data-plane-signaling/data-plane-signaling.md

 #### 3.2.3 Access Token Generation

-When the `DataFlowManager` receives a `DataFlowStartMessage` to start the data transmission, it uses the `DataPlaneAuthorizationService` to generate an access token (in JWT format) and a `DataAddress`, that contains the follwing information:
+When the `DataPlaneManager` receives a `DataFlowStartMessage` to start the data transmission, it uses the `DataPlaneAuthorizationService` to generate an access token (in JWT format) and a `DataAddress`, that contains the follwing information: